NexTash/mail/README.md

 ## Functionality

-This section explains the core functionalities of Frappe Mail, including how to manage domains, accounts, groups, and aliases, as well as how to send and receive emails.
+This section explains the core functionalities of NexTash mail, including how to manage domains, accounts, groups, and aliases, as well as how to send and receive emails.
 It also covers the management of email queues for efficient processing.

 ### Managing Domains, Accounts, Groups, and Aliases

-Frappe Mail provides an easy-to-use interface for managing the various components of your email system.
+NexTash mail provides an easy-to-use interface for managing the various components of your email system.
 Here's how you can set up and manage each of these elements:

 #### Domains:

 - A domain represents your email domain (e.g., example.com) and is used to define the sending and receiving email addresses.
-- You can add, remove, and configure multiple domains in Frappe Mail.
+- You can add, remove, and configure multiple domains in NexTash mail.
 Each domain must be verified and associated with the appropriate MX, SPF, and DKIM records to ensure email deliverability and security.

 #### Accounts:

-- An mail account in Frappe Mail is associated with a user (with Mail User role) (e.g., user@example.com).
+- An mail account in NexTash mail is associated with a user (with Mail User role) (e.g., user@example.com).
 - You can create accounts manually through the desk, and assign roles and permissions to manage who can send and receive emails.

 #### Groups: